Bexx Caswell-Olson, Director of Book Conservation

 Email

 Bexx Caswell-Olson has over ten years’ experience in the preservation and conservation field, and previously served as Special Collections Conservator at Michigan State University.
 She has operated her own business, White Sparrow Bindery, since 2008.
 Bexx confers with NEDCC clients to develop appropriate book conservation treatment proposals and manages the Center’s team of talented book conservators.
 She is an approved CAP Assessor for the Collections Assessment for Preservation (CAP) Program through the American Institute for Conservation.
 Bexx earned a Certificate in Bookbinding from the North Bennet Street School, an MS in Library Science with a focus on Preservation Management from Simmons College, and a BA in Non-fiction Writing and Journalism from Eugene Lang College, New School University.
-Bexx is current president of the Guild of Book Workers and a Professional Associate of the American Institute for Conservation (AIC).
+Bexx previously served as the president of the Guild of Book Workers and is a Professional Associate of the American Institute for Conservation (AIC).

 Jessica Henze, Senior Book Conservator